Job Costing Software for Small Contractors

 Client invoices

-Job costing compares what you bill against what it costs to produce the work.
+Invoices show what you are billing the client.
+Job costing takes it a step further by comparing what you bill against what it actually costs to produce the work.
+For example:

 | Job summary | Amount |